Sreecharan9/SQL-Case-Study-1-Tiny-Shop-Sales/README.md

 # Approach :-

 * To Understand the dataset
-* Answering to the above mentioned business questions by analyzing with SQL queries and extract valuable insights to make informed decisions for "Tiny Shop Sales".
+* I will leverage SQL queries to analyze the given business questions and extract meaningful insights in order to facilitate well-informed decision-making for "Tiny Shop Sales."